dczmer/davelab/_using_the_shell/03_streams-and-pipes.md

 ## I/O Streams

 I think the term "stream" is a pretty good way to describe the concept.
-Data flows from in one direction and it can be split, combined, or diverted in various ways with a little bit of plumbing.
+Data flows from in from one direction and it can be split, combined, or diverted in various ways with a little bit of plumbing.

 On a Unix-based system (that includes Mac/Darwin and Linux), the kernel treats any data source or device the same way it treats a normal file.
 This just means that there is a consistent interface for reading, seeking, opening, closing, writing to all of these data sources.